nilotpaul/gospur/docs/go-chi-templates.md

 ## Layouts

-With Go Templates, it's very difficult to make a shareable layout, but we solved the issue in an effective manner.
+With Go Templates, it's very difficult to make a shareable layout, but we've solved the issue for you.

 ## Creating a Layout